sbjorneseth/AutoWatcher/README.md

 4. Right click Run.ps1 and click "Run with PowerShell"

 ## How it works
-Loops until WatchTimeMinutes (Steamers.json) matches WatchTimeGoalMinutes (settings.jsonc) for every streamer in Streamers.json.
+Loops until WatchTimeMinutes (Steamers.json) matches WatchTimeGoalMinutes (Settings.jsonc) for every streamer in Streamers.json.